2022–2023 Saudi Arabia floods

-In November 2022, Saudi Arabia was hit by coastal flooding as a result of heavy rain.
+In November 2022, Saudi Arabia was hit by riverine flooding as a result of heavy rain.
 The main affected area was the city of Jeddah in which two people were killed.
 As a result, flights were delayed and schools were closed.
 The main road to Mecca was also closed.

 On 23 December 2022, torrential rain caused flash flooding in Mecca.
 In the start of January 2023, Jeddah experienced further floods.